 Hiking groups.
 These are typically smaller groups of people who organize hikes together, usually in a particular geography, with certain types of hikers or skill levels, often led by a particular member.
 I’m a member of West Milford 13ers Hiking Group – a group led by Don Weise that organizes hikes generally within a reasonable driving distance of West Milford.
 The group hikes at a moderately fast pace.
 There are groups for various age groups, for singles, for people who hike slow, fast, etc. Group hikes are a great way to meet other hikers and discover new trails.

 Trail-specific.
 Many popular trails and parks have groups specific to those trails where people ask and share very specific questions and information regarding those trails.
-I’m a member of John Muir Trail Hikers 2021 since I’m doing a section of the JMT in 2021.
+I was a member of John Muir Trail Hikers 2021 since I did a section of the JMT in 2021.
 The group has over 7,000 members.
 I’ve also joined Hiking the Batona Trail, a group with 3,500 members about the Batona Trail in the New Jersey Pine Barrens which I hope to hike some day.